K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Formal Semantics of Structured Text in The framework

 \subsection{The Syntax of ST}

 TABLE~\ref{tab:syntax} presents the syntax of ST defined in K-ST, which covers most of the core syntax.
-We remark that TABLE~\ref{tab:syntax} only contains the main part of K-ST while omitting others, e.g., some built-in functions ($\mathtt{LEN}$, $\mathtt{DELETE}$ and so on) for space reason.
-The syntax is described by a dialect of Extended Backus-Naur Form (EBNF) \cite{mccracken2003backus} according to the grammar of ST, where $^*$ means zero or more repetitions.
-In the ST, the top grammatical structures mainly includes user-defined type -- $\mathtt{TYPE}$ statements and three Program Organization Units (POUs) - $\mathtt{FUNCTION}$, $\mathtt{FUNCTION\_BLOCK}$ and $\mathtt{PROGRAM}$.
-The other parts are included in the top grammatical structures.
+We remark that TABLE~\ref{tab:syntax} only contains the main part of K-ST while omitting others, e.g., some built-in functions ($\mathtt{LEN}$, $\mathtt{DELETE}$ and so on) for space reasons.
+The syntax is specified by a grammar in a dialect of Extended Backus-Naur Form (EBNF)~\cite{mccracken2003backus}, where $^*$ means zero or more repetitions.
+In ST, the top-level grammatical structures include user-defined types ($\mathtt{TYPE}$ statements) and three Program Organization Units (POUs): $\mathtt{FUNCTION}$, $\mathtt{FUNCTION\_BLOCK}$ and $\mathtt{PROGRAM}$.
+Other syntactical elements are derived within these top-level grammatical structures.